 Minimizes Pressure Ulcers

-This tells you the percentage of patients that sustained a pressure ulcer.
-Pressure ulcers are damage to the skin caused by staying in one position for too long.
+This tells you the percent of residents who have had a pressure ulcer.
+Pressure ulcers are damage to the skin caused by staying in one position for an excessive period of time.

 Minimizes Serious Falls